ez80/84-CE-Documentation/arithmetic-instructions.rst

 ================  ==========================================  ==========================================
 Register/Flag     8 Bit
 ================  ==========================================  ==========================================
-M
-S
-Z
-HL
-P/V
+M                 Set to the result of ``M + N + Carry`` S                 Set if the result is negative; else reset Z                 Set if the result is 0; else reset HL                Set if carry from bit 3; else reset P/V               Set if overflow; else reset
-N
+N                 Reset
-C
+C                 Set if carry from bit 7; else reset
 ================  ==========================================  ==========================================

 **Allowed Instructions**